smeade/til2016/README.md

 > Today I Learned

 Notes to myself and development team-mates.
-Very short description of things I learn regarding techonologies, languages and development best practices.
+Very short description of things I learn regarding technologies, languages and development best practices.
 Largely things I learned from other developers and snippets of online documentation.

 Idea copied from and inspired by [jbranchaud/til](https://github.com/jbranchaud/til)